• Home

 The Ugandan Wildlife Authority has excellent, highly trained rangers who are responsible for the safety of both animals and visitors in the national parks.

-The Kibale National Park is home to 13 of Uganda's 19 species of primate.
+Kibale is home to a population of about 1,500 Chimpanzees and 13 of Uganda's 19 species of primate.

-The 19 primate species found in Uganda:
+Primate species found in Uganda:

 • Mountain Gorillas